International Criminal Court Act 2001

 In 2006, three British military personnel were charged with inhumane treatment, a war crime, under the Act.
 Two of the three soldiers were cleared but the third, Corporal Donald Payne, became the first British person to be convicted of a war crime under this Act, when he admitted to inhumanly treating Baha Mousa.
+The first prosecution for crimes against humanity under the Act occurred in 2026 when a former member of the Syrian Air Force Intelligence Directorate was charged with murder and conduct ancillary to murder.

 The corresponding Act of the Scottish Parliament is the International Criminal Court (Scotland) Act 2001 (asp 13).